 - Have a tandem partner with whom to practice the language.

 - Listen to the radio and watch television in German.

 Professional development in a new country

 I have always been ambitious, so finishing my Master’s degree wouldn’t be enough if I really wanted to develop myself professionally.
 I set up for myself the following goals:

-- Graduate from my master’s degree with grades above average
+- To graduate from my master’s degree with grades above average

-- Choose my areas of expertise carefully based on personal interests but also on market trends.
-At the end, I chose entrepreneurship, change management, multicultural management, online marketing and digitization.
+- Choose my areas of expertise carefully based on personal interests but also market trends.
+In the end, I chose entrepreneurship, change management, multicultural management, online marketing and digitization.
 I could not be happier with that decision!

-- Join a company to put in practice all the knowledge learnt at University.
+- Join a company to put into practice all the knowledge learnt at University.

 - Lead new projects related to my areas of interest at work.

 - Take online courses to keep updated with trends, particularly online marketing, that passionate me so much.

 - Apply all my knowledge about entrepreneurship and digital marketing to help start-ups and offline business start their online strategy

 Humans are social creatures; there is nothing more satisfactory than connecting people, belonging to a community and supporting each other’s success.
 So I decided to invest my time in:

 - Volunteer work in social activities at my University